jinghuazhao/FM-pipeline/README.md

 ### Reference panel

 A .GEN file is required for each region, named such that chr${chr}_{start}_{end}.gen, together with a sample file.
 A [utility program in Stata](files/p0.do) is provided to generated such files from their whole chromosome counterpart.
-Optionally, specification of file containing sample to be excluded is also indicated.
+Optionally, specification of file containing sample to be excluded from the reference panel is also indicated.

 ## Outputs